djelinek/vscode-uitests-tooling/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: VSCode UI tests Tooling issue template to gain most important information
+about: UI tests Utils for Camel Tooling issue template to gain most important information
 title: ''
 labels: NEW_ISSUE
 assignees: ''
 ---

 > Define issue title **short** and **most specific** to the problem.
 > Tag each new issue with relevant **LABELS** (*bug*, *enhancement*, etc.).
 > Replace all **???** with relevant information.

 ## Expected Behavior

 - ???

 ## Actual Behavior

 - ???

 ## Steps to Reproduce the Problem